 A house-elf materialised.
 "How is I to serve?"

-"Retrieve the latest Salem School of Witchcraft newsletter from the library."
+"Retrieve the latest Ilvermorny school newsletter from the library."

 The elf snapped his fingers.
 The newsletter appeared.